Gauged Inverse Seesaw from Dark Matter: The model

 The scalar sector contains three new electrically neutral scalar gauge singlets $\sigma$, $\chi $ and $\zeta$.
 The spontaneous symmetry breaking (SSB) of the $U(1)_{B-L}$ gauge symmetry is triggered by the vacuum expectation value (VEV) of $\sigma$, which we will take above the TeV scale in order to comply with collider bounds on the $Z'$ gauge boson~\cite{Aad:2019fac, Sirunyan:2021khd}.
 On the other hand, the VEV of $\chi$ breaks the $\mathbb{Z}_{4}$ symmetry down to a preserved $\mathbb{Z}_{2}$ one, which will ensure the stability of the DM particles.
 Finally, the scalar singlet $\zeta$ does not acquire a VEV, providing thus a scalar DM candidate with the lightest of its CP-even and -odd components.
 As we will see, $\zeta$ plays a key role in implementing the active neutrino mass generation mechanism, inducing the ISS $\mu$ term at the one-loop level.

 The fermionic sector is extended with new sterile fermions $\nu_R$, $\nu_S$ and $N_R$, all of them singlets under the SM group but with different $U(1)_{B-L}\otimes\mathbb{Z}_4$ charges, thus playing different roles in the model.
 The $N_R$ fields have the same $B-L$ charge as the SM leptons, allowing to cancel the gauge anomalies of $U(1)_{B-L}$.
-Indeed, this requirement imposes the number of $N_R$ to be three, one per generation.
-Due to the $\mathbb Z_4$ symmetry, they do not mix to the active neutrinos, preventing them from generating tree-level neutrino masses and providing a fermionic DM candidate, the lightest of the three states $N_R$.
+Indeed, this requirement imposes the number of $N_R$ to be three, one per generation.\footnote{Notice that our choice for the anomaly cancellation is not the only possible one.
+Indeed, the general case would require that $n_{N_R}+n_{\nu_R}-n_{\nu_S}=3$, with $n_i$ the number of each species.
+Our particular choice of $n_{N_R}=3$ and $n_{\nu_R}=n_{\nu_S}$ is to accommodate a low-scale seesaw realization in this gauged $B-L$ framework. } Due to the $\mathbb Z_4$ symmetry, they do not mix to the active neutrinos, preventing them from generating tree-level neutrino masses and providing a fermionic DM candidate, the lightest of the three states $N_R$.
 On the other hand, the $\nu_R$ and $\nu_S$ fields have opposite $B-L$ charges and do not contribute to the anomaly cancellation of $B-L$ as long as they are introduced in pairs.
 Interestingly, this same condition allows us to implement an ISS mechanism for the neutrino mass generation.
 Notice that in principle we do not have any constrain on the number of $(\nu_R, \nu_S)$ pairs in the model, nevertheless we will consider only two pairs, the minimal ISS scenario able to accommodate neutrino oscillation data~\cite{Abada:2014vea}.

 Regarding the neutral fermion masses, given the charge assignments displayed in Table~\ref{Themodel}, they are all dynamically generated by the SSB of $U(1)_{B-L}\otimes\mathbb{Z}_4$.
 The scalar $\sigma$ provides Majorana masses for the $N_R$ fields and the $\chi$ generates Dirac-like masses for the $(\nu_R,\nu_S)$ pairs.
 Notice that the $\mathbb{Z}_4$ symmetry prevents the $\nu_R$ and $\nu_S$ fields from acquiring Majorana masses at tree level, and thus keeps the active neutrinos massless.
 Nevertheless, as it is discussed later, the $N_R$ fields together with the real and imaginary parts of scalar singlet $\zeta $ generates a Majorana mass for $\nu_S$ at the one-loop level, triggering an ISS mechanism responsible for the light (active) neutrino masses.